-David knew size does not matter, it is COURAGE and FAITH.
+David knew size does not matter; it is COURAGE and FAITH.

 How does this apply to us?
 As special needs parents, we are forced to do things that, under any other circumstances, we would never imagine having to do.
 We have battles that no one else understands.
 They never will.

-Currently we are fighting a battle we never thought we would have to.
-A battle in which we are David, and they are Goliath, but that will not stop us from doing what needs to be done.
+Currently, we are fighting a battle we never thought we would have to.
+A struggle in which we are David, and they are Goliath, but that will not stop us from doing what needs to be done.
 We are a God-fearing family and know that He only allows us to have what we can handle, so even though this is a stressful time, we will get through it.
 As the grandchild of a pastor, it is even harder to deal with.

 When my son was diagnosed with Autism, I thought it was the end of the world as I knew it, and it was.
 It showed me the difference in people.
 It showed me that the people you have come to expect to be inclusive and kind are more than not the ones that push you away and abuse you.
-So called friends will push you away, but you make new ones who understand your struggles.
+So-called friends will push you away, but you make new ones who understand your struggles.

 This is what the LORD says in Jeremiah 9:23: “Don’t let the wise boast in their wisdom, or the powerful boast in their power, or the rich boast in their riches.”

-This has always been about power and deception.
-The wicked boast.
+This has always been about power and deception—the wicked boast.